Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

   + **-a netcdf4 -x log**
     * This option writes data using the NetCDF-4 library which calls the HDF5 Log VOL connector underneath.
-    * The Log VOL stores data in a log layout, rather than a canonical layout.
-      The output file is a valid HDF5 file but requires the Log VOL to read and understand the data structures.
     * **Requirements** - The two environment variables `HDF5_VOL_CONNECTOR` and
       `HDF5_PLUGIN_PATH` must be set to use Log VOL connector in order to run.
       The e3sm_io program will check and error out if they are not set.
+    * The Log VOL stores data in a log layout, rather than a canonical layout.
+      The output file is a valid HDF5 file but requires the Log VOL to read and understand the data structures.
+    * Running command `h5ldump -k` will show the file kind of `HDF5-LogVOL`.
     * Example run command:
       ```
       export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${HOME}/LOG_VOL/lib